-The City's cash management portfolio shall be designed with the objective of regularly meeting or exceeding a performance benchmark, such as the average return on three-month U.S. Treasury bills, the state investment pool, or the average rate on Fed funds, whichever is higher.
-These indices are considered benchmarks for lower risk investment transactions and therefore comprise a minimum standard for the portfolio's rate of return.
-The investment program shall seek to augment returns above this threshold, consistent with risk limitations identified herein and prudent investment principles
+The City's cash management portfolio shall be designed with the objective of regularly meeting or exceeding a performance benchmark such as a U.S. Treasury Indices.
+The selected benchmark will be used for low risk investment transactions and therefore comprise a minimum standard for the cash portfolio's rate of return.
+The investment program shall seek to augment returns above this threshold, consistent with the risk limitations identified herein and prudent investment principles.